 So how does all of this help me?

 All of this information may not necessarily lead you to the perfect bra.
-However, if you do understand how to properly classify your breasts, you can work out which styles and shapes will work best for you, and make a more educated guess as to which styles will work best for you in the future.
+However, if you do understand how to properly classify your breasts, you can work out which styles and shapes will work best for you.
+This means you’ll be able to make a more educated guess as to which styles will work best for you in the future.

 If you have a favorite bra that fits you and supports you well, examine its shape and different supporting elements.
 This can be a great place to start when shopping for other bras.